 Online rehearsing will probably be new to everyone involved – so getting some feedback is a good idea.
 You could ask people to stay on at the end in a breakout room to get their feedback on how they find it and what might improve it – both the musical and social side.

-Leave room for some social time after the rehearsal – if you have a paid for Zoom account you can leave the meeting running after the rehearsal for people to chat – you might want to use breakout rooms for this again or just see how it goes.
+Leave room for some social time after the rehearsal – if you have a paid for Zoom account you can leave the meeting running after the rehearsal for people to chat, or you might want to use breakout rooms for this again, or just see how it goes!
 You could also consider more organised social activities like a pub quiz (breakout rooms can work well for teams) or giving people a chance to talk about and share the music they have been listening to.